icinganalysis/icinganalysis.github.io/content/Implementation of cylinder impingement correlations in Python.md

 I doubt that the approximation was a source of any significant errors in analysis using the Langmuir-Blodgett methods.

-The "unique k\*phi for each bin" method is considered more technically correct, and will be used hereafter (unless noted otherwise).
+The original version of the impingement calculation with a drop size distribution will be used from here on unless noted otherwise.

 ##Notes:
 [^1]: